abattoiry/KiiApiDemos-Android/README.md

 KiiApiDemos-Android
 ===================
-Demo application that shows howto use most of basic Kii cloud APIs.
+Demo application that shows how to use most of basic Kii cloud APIs.